NFL draft

 The NFL draft, officially known as the Annual Player Selection Meeting, is an annual event which serves as the most common source of player recruitment in the National Football League (NFL).
+Since 2026, the event has been held on the fourth Thursday of April to the fourth Saturday of April.
 Each team is given a position in the drafting order in reverse order relative to its record in the previous year, which means that the team with the worst record is positioned first and the Super Bowl champion is last.
 For teams that had the same record, their position in the draft order for each round rotates in some way amongst the teams with tied records.
 From this position, the team can either select a player or trade its position to another team for other draft positions, a player, or players, or any combination thereof.
 The round is complete when each team has either selected a player or traded its position in the draft.
 The first draft was held in 1936 and has been held every year since.

 Certain aspects of the draft, including team positioning and the number of rounds in the draft, have been revised since its creation, but the fundamental method has remained the same.
 Currently, the draft consists of seven rounds.
 The original rationale in creating the draft was to increase the competitive parity between the teams as the worst team would, ideally, be able to choose the best player available.
 In the early years of the draft, players were chosen based on hearsay, print media, or other rudimentary evidence of ability.
 In the 1940s, some franchises began employing full-time scouts.
 The ensuing success of these teams eventually forced the other franchises to also hire scouts.

 Colloquially, the name of the draft each year takes on the form of the NFL season in which players picked could begin playing.
 For example, the 2010 NFL draft was for the 2010 NFL season.
 However, the NFL-defined name of the process has changed since its inception.
 The location of the draft has continually changed over the years to accommodate more fans, as the event has gained popularity.
 The draft's popularity now garners prime-time television coverage.
 In the league's early years, from the mid-1930s to the mid-1960s, the draft was held in various cities with NFL franchises until the league settled on New York City starting in 1965, where it remained for fifty years until 2015, when future draft locations started being determined through a yearly bidding process.